nvdb-vegdata/nvdbtransportportal/los2.md

 This is the **subset of** the Norwegian data within the NAP - category _Traffic information_ that resides within the [Norwegian road data base (NVDB)](http://nvdbtransportportal.vegdata.no/).
 The NVDB subset is available through our [API](./index.md) as well as our popular web application [vegkart](vegkart.md).

+Please visit http://transportportal.no for a complete view of the data available within this category.

 ## Table of NVDB features in this category